 As an SQL Server DBA, you will encounter many scenarios in which enabling the SA (System Administrator) account is necessary.
 My daily activity is troubleshooting authentication issues and working on some Legacy applications that require sa access.
 Based on my analysis, I have identified some simple approaches to enabling an account in SQL Server.
 In this article, let me walk you through all the approaches individually.

-Enable SA Account In SQL Server
+How To Enable SA Account In SQL Server

 Below are the approaches that you need to utilize for this purpose.